library(igraph)

 3.3.3 Betweenness

 Betweenness centrality counts how often a node lies on the shortest path between pairs of other nodes.
 A node with high betweenness acts as a bridge or broker: removing it would increase distances or disconnect parts of the network.
-The raw count is typically normalized by the total number of shortest paths.
+Letting \(\sigma_{st}\) denote the number of shortest paths from \(s\) to \(t\) and \(\sigma_{st}(v)\) the number of those passing through \(v\),

 betweenness(dbces11) A B C D E F G H